Confluence Document Management: How I use it to keep my docs organized in 2026

 @Mentions

-When you want to discuss something with your team members, the @Mention feature shows names of team members and co-workers with who you have recently shared content.
+When you want to discuss something with your team members, the @Mention feature shows the names of team members and co-workers you have recently shared content with.

 Edit Attached Files

-You can edit attachments directly without having to go through the hassle of downloading and then uploading them again.
+You can edit attachments directly without the hassle of downloading and re-uploading them.

 Search Functionality

-With refined filters, you can search in specific spaces or search for the type of content that you are looking for.
+With refined filters, you can search within specific spaces or by the type of content you are looking for.

 Team Calendar Management